 Copy the generated Deployment Key and head to repository settings in the GitHub.
 On the left side menu bar, you will find the Deploy Key and add the key to the GitHub respository.

 Now is the time to hook your repository to your web application.
 Click the web application that you have just created and click on the GIT tab.
 Fill in your repository details inside the simple form as shown below.

 Depending on your branch, I will use master branch here since it is the only branch that I have.
 Now click the Attach GIT repository button and wait until your server successfully clone your repository to your server.

-After you have clone your GIT repository to your server, you will get the WebHook URL.
+After you have cloned your GIT repository to your server, you will get the WebHook URL.
 Add this WebHook URL to your repository settings inside the GitHub.
 WebHook URL will automatically instruct your server to pull the latest changes of your code if you have push it to the branch that you have choosen before.

 Now login to your server as laravel-test, which is the user that running the web application.
-Please do not login as root as PHP will only run by the user that own the Web Application.
+Please do not login as root as PHP will only run by the user that owns the Web Application.
 After you have login inside your server as laravel-test, head to the Laravel folder which located in

 /home/laravel-test/webapps/laravel-test.
 Please use SSH Key instead of password to login to your server.
 Now run the Laravel installation comand.

 composer install -vvv cp .example.env .env php artisan key:generate

 Wait until your server to finish the installation and then you can browse your new Laravel installation using your server IP Address (if you set it as Default Web Application).

 Editing code and Trigger the Automatic GIT Deployment